railwaycat/homebrew-emacsmacport/README.md

 - `emacs-mac@28`: install Emacs mac port based on Emacs 28.

 #### Cask
-This tap provides the following casks, all based on Emacs 29
+This tap provides the following casks, based on Emacs 29:

 - `emacs-mac`
 - `emacs-mac-spacemacs-icon`

+and the following casks, based on Emacs 28:

+- `emacs-mac-28`
+- `emacs-mac-28-spacemacs-icon`

-Both casks can be installed by `brew install --cask` command.
+All of these casks can be installed by `brew install --cask` command.

 ### Pre-built Download ###